 Key Takeaways

-- Prioritize products with OEKO-TEX 100 and GRS certifications, as these certifications ensure the fabric’s safety and environmental friendliness.
+- Prioritize fabrics with OEKO-TEX 100 and GRS certifications to guarantee safety, eco-friendliness and reliable composition.

 What Is Polyester Fabric?